 MOSCOW – Russian authorities say six teenagers are trapped in an avalanche in the region of Tuva in southern Siberia.

-The Emergency Situations Ministry says a distress call came in late Sunday afternoon, Moscow time, from the remote mountain area about 62 miles north of the Mongolian border.
+The Emergency Situations Ministry says a distress call came in late Sunday afternoon, Moscow time, from the remote mountain area about 100 kilometers (62 miles) north of the Mongolian border.
 The Interfax news agency quoted local officials as saying that a 17-year-old boy who was hiking with the other teens had managed to escape.

 Several dozen rescue workers are combing the avalanche zone.